makotom/node-oneshots/README.md

 nodebed
 =======

 **nodebed** is a server-side JavaScript scriptlet server for Node.js.
-It works as a FastCGI process manager, like PHP-FPM, which brokers FastCGI connections and help interactions with scripts running as child processes.
+It works as a FastCGI process manager, like PHP-FPM, and it brokers FastCGI connections and help interactions with scripts running as child processes.
 Advantages nodebed provides are:

 * that it abstracts FastCGI and SCGI communication with an easy-to-use interface,
 * that it lets small JavaScript programmes be invoked efficiently; it caches JIT results, and